Last updated:

 Introduction

-The cornea has the densest sensory innervation in the body and can be a powerful producer of pain.
-Ocular surface pain is a frequent cause of visits to eye care providers and pain clinics, with a substantial negative impact on an individuals’ quality of life and mental health.
-Ocular surface pain can arise from a number of factors including tear film and anatomical abnormalities, environmental exposures and nerve dysfunction of the peripheral and central nerves that connect the cornea and conjunctivae to the brain.
-Causes of ocular surface pain are typically divided into nociceptive and neuropathic.
+The cornea has the densest sensory innervation in the body and can be a powerful producer of pain.17 Ocular surface pain is a frequent cause of visits to eye care providers and pain clinics, with a substantial negative impact on an individuals’ quality of life and mental health.18 Ocular surface pain can arise from a number of factors including tear film and anatomical abnormalities, environmental exposures and nerve dysfunction of the peripheral nerves and also central nerves that connect the cornea and conjunctivae to the brain.19 Causes of ocular surface pain are typically divided into nociceptive and neuropathic/nociplastic.
 Nociceptive causes include an unhealthy tear film (e.g., low tear production, rapid tear break up), anatomic abnormalities of the eyelids, conjunctiva and cornea, and environmental insults (e.g., low humidity, air pollution).
 However, corneal nerves and their central connections may become dysfunctional, leading to ocular surface pain.
 NOP falls under the umbrella terms of “ocular surface pain”, “ocular pain”, “eye pain” and “oculofacial pain”.
 NOP is a condition where individuals have ocular surface pain that is generated by nerve dysfunction.
 While there are no consensus criteria for the diagnosis, new advances in the understanding of clinical presentations and the neurobiology involved in ocular sensation have led to the classification of NOP as a distinct and important disease entity.

 Symptoms of NOP include a host of ocular pain symptoms that have been described as dryness (with minimal or no relief with over-the-counter lubricating drops), burning, shooting, pressure-like pain, foreign body sensation, grittiness, aching, stabbing or cutting sensation and/or throbbing.
 Pain may occur spontaneously or be evoked by light (e.g., fluorescent room lights, sunlight), wind (e.g., indoor fans, in-clinic “air puff test” for eye pressure) and/or temperature changes (e.g., air conditioning, hair dryers, seasonal variation).
 One or both eyes may be involved.
 The onset may be sudden, as is usually the case when there is an identifiable trigger (such as trauma or surgery to the eye) or insidious.
-While the pain is typically chronic, its severity can range from mild to excruciating.10
+While the pain is typically chronic, its severity can range from mild to excruciating.20

 Symptoms of NOP may be isolated to the eyes, but many individuals experience pain or aching in areas around the eye (e.g., heavy eyelids, pressure around the eyes, aching in the cheek bones, forehead, or temple) or describe pain radiating from the eye to the back of the head.

-The exact cause of NOP is not fully understood and onset may occur in the presence or absence of a particular trigger.
+The exact cause of NOP is not fully understood, and onset may occur in the presence or absence of a particular trigger.
 It is suggested that any initial insult to the eye may result in chronic nerve abnormalities in susceptible individuals, manifesting as chronic ocular pain.
 The initial trigger may be any of the following:

-A thorough history and clinical exam is essential to a diagnosis of NOP.
+A thorough history and clinical exam are essential to a diagnosis of NOP.
 As there are no universal criteria for diagnosis, NOP remains a clinical diagnosis.
 A combination of history, symptoms, physical examination and imaging findings are used to arrive at a diagnosis of NOP, after excluding other causes of ocular pain.
 The examination of an individual with suspected NOP begins with a comprehensive history, capturing initial triggers for pain, its time course, alleviating and exacerbating factors and treatment history.

 Treatment